Red Rocks Amphitheatre: Notable performances

+box set, with July 8 having a stand alone release, Red Rocks: 7/8/78.
+The Grateful Dead held the record for most sold out performances at Red Rocks until 2015.

-Red Rocks was one of the favored venues for The Grateful Dead and the venue has become a traditional stop for many subsequent jam bands.
-Widespread Panic holds the record for the most sold-out performances at Red Rocks, with 66 as of June 2022.
+Widespread Panic holds the record for the most sold-out performances at Red Rocks, with 72 as of June 2024.
 Blues Traveler has played the venue every Fourth of July since 1993, except 1999 when lead singer and harmonica player John Popper was unable to play due to heart surgery.
 Phish were banned from performing at Red Rocks after they played four concerts there in August 1996.
 Fans of the band who showed up to the concerts without tickets were accused of starting a riot outside the amphitheater on the second night, and the nearby town of Morrison was unprepared to accommodate the size of the band's following.
 Phish was not invited to perform at Red Rocks again until July 2009.

-Geddy Lee of the rock band Rush said, "It's an amazing location."
-One of the most stunning concert venues in the United States... or anywhere.
-"I would hazard a guess that it's one of the most beautiful places in the world."
-Rush played Red Rocks on their R30 30th Anniversary, Snakes and Arrows, and Time Machine tours.
+Geddy Lee of Rush said, "It's an amazing location...One of the most stunning concert venues in the United States... or anywhere.
+I would hazard a guess that it's one of the most beautiful places in the world."
+Rush played Red Rocks on their R30 30th Anniversary, Snakes and Arrows and Time Machine tours.

-In 2013, electronic musician Bassnectar reportedly cracked and broke several pieces of the amphitheater walls, with bass.
-In 2015, he broke the city's sound ordinance laws, which caused the city and county of Denver to begin implementing rules on sound pressure levels and event end times so that the venue can’t exceed 125 decibels at the low-frequency levels of 25–80 hertz for one-minute averages after midnight on weekdays and 1 a.m. on weekends and holidays.
-These laws have effectively banned the Bassnectar music project from returning to the venue.

-Colorado musicians who have performed at Red Rocks include John Denver in 1973, Judy Collins in 1973, Big Head Todd and the Monsters in 1994, Earth, Wind & Fire (some members are from Denver) in 2002, The Fray in 2006, DeVotchKa in 2008, 3OH!3 in 2012, Pretty Lights in 2012, OneRepublic in 2013, The Lumineers in 2013, and Strawberry Runners in 2016.
-As of 2017, Colorado band String Cheese Incident has played at Red Rocks 35 times.
+Colorado musicians who have performed at Red Rocks include John Denver in 1973, Judy Collins in 1973, Dan Fogelberg in 1984, Big Head Todd and the Monsters in 1994, Earth, Wind & Fire (some members are from Denver) in 2002, The Fray in 2006, DeVotchKa in 2008, 3OH!3 in 2012, Pretty Lights in 2012, OneRepublic in 2013, The Lumineers in 2013, and Strawberry Runners in 2016.
+As of 2023, Colorado band The String Cheese Incident has played at Red Rocks over 50 times.